If you are looking for a guide on how to edit the Cpanel of your DNS server with DKIM and SPF records, navigate here.

 Email authentication only takes a few minutes to set up and we've made it a very easy process.
 The only tricky part is that you'll need access to the DNS records for each domain you want to authenticate.

-To get started, click the gear icon on the top right, then select "Email Verification Manager".
+To get started, click the three dots at the top right, then select "Email Verification Manager".

 Enter the "from address" you want to use to send email campaigns from.
 Let's say for this example that it's ourdomain.com.